-The appeal is the latest step in SWC's nearly three-year fight to assure that responsible, appropriate development and mitigation occur on the historic Weyerhaeuser campus, which may qualify as a National Historic Landmark.
+Warehouse A is the first of five warehouse/industrial buildings proposed by Industrial Realty Group of California on the historic Weyerhaeuser campus.
+The appeal is the latest step in SWC's nearly three-year fight to assure that responsible, appropriate development and mitigation occur on the campus, which may qualify as a National Historic Landmark.

 Seeking the 'big picture' view